 Happily, Missouri universities are eager to support the state’s surge in advanced industries.
 We can’t cover every data-driven initiative, but here are a few highlights…

 - Thanks to its Saint Louis University Center for Health Outcomes Research (SLUCOR) and its medical school, Saint Louis University (SLU) has a serious stake in healthcare data.
 Their research falls under four main categories: diabetes, cardiology, pharmacoeconomics, and healthcare quality

 - One of the University of Missouri’s (Mizzou) major data investments is the University of Missouri (MU) Informatics Institute—a multi-prong initiative devoted to bioinformatics, health informatics, and geoinformatics.
 It has a large number of research labs & centers, many focused on health and biology.

 - Meanwhile, Washington University in Saint Louis (WUSTL) is exploring the business side of big data.
 The Olin Business School has close ties to Boeing (e.g. the Boeing Center for Supply Chain Innovation (BCSCI)) and its Center for Analytics & Big Data (CCABD) is very tight with the corporate world.
 Not only that, but WUSTL is a key player in medical research—the McDonnell Genome Institute has been a huge player in human genome sequencing.

 Missouri schools are deeply invested in distance learning for data scientists.
 We’ve listed general things to look for in an online data science program elsewhere, so here we decided to concentrate on your choices in the Show-Me State.

 Online Graduate Certificates in Data Science

-The major player in online graduate certificates is Missouri S&T, which has no less than four distance learning programs.
+One player in online graduate certificates is Missouri S&T, which has several distance learning programs.
 Two are offered by the Department of Business and Information Technology:

 - Online Graduate Certificate in Business Analytics and Data Science